-Rocket carrying 64 satellites takes off from California
+Reused rocket takes off carrying 64 satellites

 VANDENBERG AIR FORCE BASE, Calif.
-(AP) — A SpaceX rocket carrying 64 small satellites has lifted off from California with a first stage that has been used twice before.
+(AP) — A SpaceX rocket carrying 64 small satellites lifted off from California on Monday, marking the first time the same Falcon 9 rocket has been used in three space missions.

-The Falcon 9 blasted off from Vandenberg Air Force Base at 10:34 a.m.
-Monday, arcing over the Pacific west of Los Angeles as it headed toward space.
+The rocket blasted off from Vandenberg Air Force Base, arcing over the Pacific Ocean west of Los Angeles as it headed toward space.

-If all goes well, the rocket’s first stage will perform a so-called boost back maneuver and land on an unmanned ship in the Pacific.
+Minutes later, the rocket’s first stage performed a so-called boost back maneuver and landed on an unmanned ship in the Pacific.
+The landing marked the first time SpaceX had flown a first stage three times.

-The first stage was previously launched and recovered during missions in May and August.
-SpaceX founder Elon Musk has made reusability a major goal.
+The first stage was previously launched and recovered during missions in May and August as part of a program intended to make the equipment capable of being used 10 or more times without refurbishment.

 Most Read Nation & World Stories